open-formulieren/open-forms/docs/installation/config.rst

 * ``RELEASE``: The version of the application.
 If not provided, the ``GIT_SHA`` is used.

+* ``SDK_RELEASE``: The version of the SDK bundled.
+By default, this is sourced from the ``.sdk-release`` file and should only be overridden if you're doing things in custom Docker images.
+The value is used to know which SDK JS/CSS files to include on the form detail page.

 * ``SESSION_EXPIRE_AT_BROWSER_CLOSE``: Controls if sessions expire at browser close.
   This applies to both the session of end-users filling out forms and staff using the